AmyKeedwell/Milestone-Project-Resume/README.md

 # My First Milestone Project - My Resume

-A website created for the purpose of future employers or colaborators to find out more about me on my journey to become a web developer.
+A website created for the purpose of exhibiting my capability and skill in HTML and CSS.
+The website is aimed at future employers or colaborators to find out more about me on my journey to become a web developer.

 This is intended to be added to as I progress through the course, I will replace the example portfolio items with my work once I start to build up my own portfolio to showcase my skills.